By Attila Zønn

-“Red hair’s always been a turn on for me,” he told me.
+“Red hair’s always been a turn on for me,” he once told me.
 “Especially if they’ve got freckles on their tits.”
 This puzzled me at the time because Freddie’s wife was a brunette.

 He looked impeccable all suited up.
 For a guy pushing fifty, he was in great shape.
 He’d say, “I eat what I want to eat, drink what I want to drink and if that means I gotta take some pain at the gym, so be it.
 I’m not gonna become a fat old man.”
 He didn’t want to become a grey-haired old man either.
 Every two weeks he had his hair dyed jet black because, as he’d say, “Appearance is everything.”

 We were talking a couple of days ago, and that’s when he told me he thought his wife was giving him the horns.
 He thought the guy she was screwing was Ludy.
 I didn’t believe it.
 Short, fat, big-eared Ludy?
 There’s no way.
-And overlooking the fact that Ludy was an ugly motherfucker, why would any woman want to suck on those big fish lips that if they weren’t telling people what they were doing wrong, had a cigarette dangling from them?
+And overlooking the fact that Ludy was an ugly motherfucker, why would any woman want to suck on those big fish lips, that if they weren’t telling people what they were doing wrong, had a cigarette dangling from them?
 Ludy smelled of cologne and smoke, and when he tried to look sharp and put on a suit, I felt sorry for the suit.
 To this day whenever I see Ludy in a suit, it brings to mind that saying about putting lipstick on a pig.

-“I’m telling you,” Freddie said, “I feel it, and I’m asking you to do me a favour.
+“I’m telling you,” Freddie said, “I feel it, and I’m asking you to do me a favor.
 You gotta find out for me—for sure.”
 So starting next week, I was going to take some time off and follow Freddie’s wife around.

-“Yeah,” Freddie said, “And take some pictures.”
+“Yeah,” Freddie said.
+“And take some pictures.”

-“And what if I find out it’s true?”
+“What if I find out it’s true?”
 I said.
 Freddie thought about it.

 So I’m sitting here thinking of Freddie’s problem tonight.